agbld/microorg-defect-detection/README.md

 **Objective**:
 - Use the training set as the validation set to see is there any unreasonable labelings that model couldn't even overfit.
+- This is just a very ir-rigorous sanity check.
+If model could find any minor patterns to identify each specific sample, it should be able to overfit the training set.

 **Results**:
 - Confusion matrix <br>